Scroll. Tap. Skip. That’s how most content lives and dies today.

 Audience Research and Persona Building

-Effective digital storytelling starts with a clear understanding of your target audience.
-Building detailed audience personas by analyzing audience behavior through social listening, surveys, and analytics tools helps identify pain points and preferences.
+Digital storytelling starts with understanding your target audience.
+Building detailed audience personas by analyzing audience behavior through social listening, surveys, and analytics tools reveals pain points and preferences.

 1. Airbnb’s “Host Stories”